WPTechInnovation/wpw-doc-dev/docs/architecture.md

 ![Logical Overview](images/architecture/architecture-overview-2.png)
 <figcaption>Figure 2\.
 Worldpay Within Logical Overview.</figcaption>

-In order to make and receive payments in the IoT, a Thing must be able to perform the roles of consumer (shopper), to make a payment for services, and the producer (merchant) to receive a payment for provision of services.
+In order to make and receive payments in the IoT, a Thing must be able to perform the roles of consumer (shopper), to make a payment for services, and the producer (merchant), to receive a payment for provision of services.
 In the Worldpay Within IoT architecture, the “consumer” pays for services by supporting Host Card Emulation (HCE).
 The “merchant” or "producer" receives payments for services by supporting Host Terminal Emulation (HTE).
 Worldpay Within contains both an HCE Brain and HTE Brain functionalities, ensuring a Thing can both consume and supply services.
 These services are provided through a series of public APIs, described within this document.

-HCE and HTE require the secure storage and use of the credentials during the payments process.
+During the payments process, HCE and HTE require the secure storage and use of credentials.
 This requires the use of secure processing within the Thing in a “Secure Execution Environment”.
 For HCE Things, these credentials include the details of the “card” which the payment will be made from.
 For HTE Things, these credentials include the details the Merchant requires to perform transactions with Worldpay.

 As well as the provision of the payment for the services, Worldpay Within provides for the generation and validation of secure service tokens, which allow for services to be consumed in part or together, but separately from the payments functionality.

 ## Worldpay Within IoT Service Architecture

-The provision of a service within the Worldpay IoT system is performed in 4 phases, as shown in Figure 3, these being:  **Discover**, **Select**, **Pay**, and **Release**.
+The provision of a service within the Worldpay IoT system is performed in 4 phases, as shown in Figure 3.
+These are:  **Discover**, **Select**, **Pay**, and **Release**.
 Each of these phases are described in the following sections.

 ![The 4 phases of Worldpay Within](images/architecture/Architecture1.png)
 <figcaption>Figure 3\.
 The 4 phases of Worldpay Within.</figcaption>

 ## Discover

-Each Thing that offers services, the service ‘supplier’ shall broadcast it’s list of available services, as shown in Figure 4 below.
-When a potential ‘consumer’ of the service connects with ‘supplier’ it can request details of the services offered.
+For each Thing that offers services, the service ‘supplier’ shall broadcast its list of available services, as shown in Figure 4 below.
+When a potential ‘consumer’ of the service connects with ‘supplier’, it can request details of the services offered.

 Providing a suitable service is discovered, the consumer then requests the service from the supplier, and price negotiations can begin.